YWP Get Together: Turning Challenges into Opportunities

 Encouraged and energized by their active participation in this initiative, IWA Water Leaders, Inês Breda, Pabel Cervantes-Avilés, Niti Jadeja , Jacob Amengor decided to organize YWP Get-Together to gather with their IWA YWP peers, who are promising researchers, practitioners, and entrepreneurs, to share their valuable experience, observations and inspire others to take action in mentoring opportunities inside and outside of IWA.
 Moderated by Emily Ryan and Ayman Saber, the online discussion took place on 28 July and brought together 49 international delegates.

 Thanks to this event, younger participants were able to change their perspective, turning challenges onto opportunities, and applying innovative solutions, which emerged from a collective discussion.
-To find out more about the participants, their discussions and insights shared during the YWP Get Together on Next Generation Water Action, you can watch the video of the event here.
+To find out more about the participants, their discussions and insights shared during the YWP Get Together on Next Generation Water Action, you can watch the video of the event here and read the finals summary here.

 During the event, Ines Breda, IWA Water Leader from Denmark commented: The network that we build today, is the network we’ll have access to tomorrow.”